 Check your existing insurance coverage.
 Read your travel insurance coverage and medical insurance carefully.
-Many of the services offered by medical evacuation companies may be included in your policy.
+Your policy may include Many of the services offered by medical evacuation companies.
 Why pay for the same thing twice?

 Run a worst-case scenario.
 Many of these companies offer a full range of services, including extracting you from countries during civil unrest, and helping secure your release if you’re taken hostage.
 You may not need that if you’re going on a road trip to visit grandma (unless she packs heat and is a little unstable).